KaiKustermann/Quizzit-ModulSmartHomePraktikum/README.md

 The server will start listening on http://localhost:8080.

-**If you are using Windows and want to use the [Hybrid Die](../hybrid-die/) make sure you are in the same `private` Network as the die. `private` referes to your system's security settings of this netwrok**
+**If you are using Windows and want to use the [Hybrid Die](../hybrid-die/) make sure you are in the same `private` Network as the die. `private` referes to your system's security settings of this Network**

 ## Debug in VS-Code